buhrmi/livestores/README.md

 [![Gem Version](https://badge.fury.io/rb/activestate.svg)](https://rubygems.org/gems/activestate)
 [![npm version](https://badge.fury.io/js/activestate.svg)](https://www.npmjs.com/package/activestate)

-ActiveState explores the idea that the your entire application state can live inside one huge Svelte 5  `$state` object that can be updated in real-time by backend code.
+ActiveState explores the idea that your entire application state can live inside one huge Svelte 5  `$state` object that can be updated by backend code.
 For this purpose ActiveState augments your ActionCable Channels with methods to mutate this state object in real-time via websockets.

 ## Example